Willie169/Android-Non-Root/README.md

 Andronix (`studio.com.techriz.andronix`) can be installed from Google Play: <https://play.google.com/store/apps/details?id=studio.com.techriz.andronix>.

 Andronix is an app that lets you install Linux distributions like Ubuntu, Debian, Manjaro etc. in Termux on non-rooted Android devices with PRoot.
-Andronix provides paid, close-source modded OS too, which won't be mentioned in this tutorial.
+Andronix provides paid, close-source modded OS too, which won’t be mentioned in this tutorial.

 ### Install an OS Following Andronix App Instructions